wswalker87/fcc_time_calc/README.md

 DON'T FORGET TO CHANGE THE PRINT STATEMENTS TO RETURN STATEMENTS FOR THE UNIT TESTING!!

 In the words of Skeletor...Until we meet again!

+### 2024-03-01

+**OMG**
+I have taken so long that FreeCodeCamp updated the test and I had more edge cases to deal with.
+Ugh.

+So I was able to eventually figure this out.
+My biggest issue was that I would get one use case working and another would fail.
+Once I got all the times to work, the day iteration would fail.
+Then I got it all working and I had to create some if statements to determine what parameters were passed and based off that print different return statements.
+I am 100% sure there is a better way to do it, but I am so over this project.
+I learned A LOT though.
+I can't wait to use a library.

+If I had to do this again, I think instead of using 24H time I would convert everything to minutes, add the duration, and then do the math to break it back down into days and hours.
+I also attempted to psuedo-code this one, without much luck.
+I did end up making a "truth" table to help figure out my return statements.

+I'm over it.
+Budget app is next.